Administration / Business Resume Examples and Writing Tips

 - Created dynamic and informative PowerPoint presentations for use by financial advisors at client meetings, conferences, and community outreach workshops.

 EDUCATION & CREDENTIALS

 IT Skills: Microsoft Office Suite • Healthcare Management Software • Google Mail • Google Calendar

 Click on the links below and review example resumes to inspire and guide your resume creation.

 Customer service is all about keeping customers happy to retain them and thus increase sales.
-Here are some critical customer service skills to highlight on your resume.
-See below for a customer service resume example.
+These customer service resume examples all incorporate critical customer service skills to highlight on your resume.

 Managerial jobs involve overseeing the work of employees.
 Managers have to train and motivate employees and help them reach company goals.
-Consider including some of these managerial skills in your resume, and read below for sample resumes.
+Consider including some of these managerial skills in your resume.

 Many businesses hire employees for jobs that combine business and technological skills.
 Even if your job is not specifically in information technology (IT), it is almost always beneficial to have some technology skills included on your resume.
-Read below for sample resumes that focus on a combination of business and technology.
+Here are links to sample resumes that focus on a combination of business and technology.